MODM coordination of clinical studies

 PEC

-Oral presentations by English and French students
+Oral presentation by English and French students

 Lectures and tutorials

-Assessment methods: Written test
+Assessment methods: Written exam

 Speakers

-Montpellier University and external professionals
+Montpellier University and External Professionals

 SEMESTER 2

-TU PAM1MON: CLINICAL TRIAL MONITORING AND LOGISTICS
+TU : MONITORING AND LOGISTICS OF CLINICAL TRIALS

 Objectives